AtlasOfLivingAustralia/bie-index/doc/nameology/index.md

 Actually, everything you never wanted to know about names and were too sensible to ask.
 But here you are ...

+Also known as the sequal to [Celestial Emporium of Benevolent Knowledge](https://en.wikipedia.org/wiki/Celestial_Emporium_of_Benevolent_Knowledge)

 Nameology describes the process by which different sources of names are collected and transformed into the sort of taxonomic Darwin Core Archives that the bie-index expects.